September 28, 2015

 You Too Can Host a Meal: Learn how to make simple meals that will free us up to serve with confidence and love-Tiffany Childs, St. Francis in the Fields.
 We all know the pressures being the “Pinterest” generation of women, with more picture worthy recipes than we have wits sometimes!
 But with a spirit of hospitality, given by our Creator who bids us come to His table, we too have much to offer our neighbors.
 Join me as we talk about simple meals and mindsets that will help free us up to serve with confidence and most of all, love.

 Word & Deed: Looking at practical ways to become better equipped to encourage others and minister to hurting women-Sharon Beougher, West Broadway Baptist Church.
 We live in a world where people are hurting.
 Learning how to care for the women in our churches is a privilege and a ministry.
-The “theologian” Joan Rivers even says, “the whole world is walking around wounded”.
+It has been said, “the whole world is walking around wounded”.
 As believers, we must take the opportunity to encourage others.
 We will look at practical ways to become better equipped to minister to women as we take a brief look at listening skills, infertility, grief, and depression.

 Eldercare: Trying to navigate the many aspects of the aging?
 Selwyn Parker, Third Avenue and Harriet Pope, Highview Baptist Church.
 This session will provide some practical suggestions for caring for the aging in our personal families and church families.